-"Make straight in the desert a highway for our God."
-(Hebrew)
+"Make straight the paths of our God."
+(Greek - LXX)

-Which seems more probable?

-- a) Matthew, Mark, and Luke all used the same Greek translation of the OT that has since been lost. - b) There is a literary relationship between Matthew, Mark, and Luke; 2 of them used the other as a source.

 "when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains."

-\\Mark 13:14\

-"when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains."

-\\Mark 13:14\

-"when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains."
+Mark 13:14 "when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains."
+Mark 13:14 "when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains."
+Mark 13:14

 "when you see the abomination of desolation spoken of by the prophet Daniel, standing in the holy place (let the reader understand), then let those who are in Judea flee to the mountains."
+Matthew 24:15-16